The Bald Soprano and Jack, or the Submission

 Jack, or the Submission focuses on a sulking young man who disappoints his family by refusing to marry the girl of their choice.
 Reinforced through the use of contemporary costumes, it was decided to locate the play in an institutional environment leftover from the 1950’s.

 A simplistic, cartoonish depiction of reality was desired to emphasize the absurdity of each play.
-The selected graphic styling was inspired by printed paper doll houses of that era.
+The selected graphic styling was inspired by printed paper doll houses of the 50’s.

 Structurally, the scenery suggests a paper box that has been splayed open, revealing the characters as dolls trapped in a demented, superficial existence from which they cannot escape.